MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-assessment.md

 ## Next steps

 After Contoso assesses this workload as a potential migration candidate, it can begin preparing its on-premises infrastructure and its Azure infrastructure for migration.
-See the [deploy Azure infrastructure](contoso-migration-infrastructure.md) article in the CAF migrate best practices section for an example of how Contoso performs these processes.
+See the [deploy Azure infrastructure](contoso-migration-infrastructure.md) article in the Cloud Adoption Framework migrate best practices section for an example of how Contoso performs these processes.